makersacademy/takeaway-challenge/README.md

 ## Future improvements

+* extract from Order a new class that deals with the stored dishes, has total price and total number of dishes.
+Order shoul donly deal with the logistics.
 * stub the send_text method so that the sms is not sent when testing
+* use ENV variables in .yml file
 * refactor find, print_menu methods for Menu class
 * prevent user from adding the same dish and just increase its qty
 * reset order after is succesfully placed